Diver With Tropical Dial

 Very obviously, the dial has turned brown from age, allowing us to describe it as truly tropical (some light pitting can be observed on the close-up pictures too).
 The tropicalization is a coveted feature, especially when the phenomenon is homogeneous across the dial’s surface; here it looks stunning, especially with the patinated radium on the handset and painted indexes.
 The 42mm case remains sharp, with well-defined lugs, but the seller notes that the bottom crown is a replacement part.
 The caseback features the expected diver embossing and the serial number is engraved on the inside.

 Piaget Coin Watch

-The present replica watch shows a double case, with hinged Piaget clock inside the carved 1904 coin, the same type that housed the historical Cartier that we had highlighted two years ago.
-The coin is a respectable 35mm diameter, with a thickness below 4mm – quite an accomplishment, as the 9P movement itself is 2mm thick.
+The present replica watch shows a double case, with a hinged Piaget clock inside the carved 1904 coin, the same type that housed the historical watch that we had highlighted two years ago.
+The coin is a respectable 35mm diameter, with a thickness below 4mm – quite an accomplishment, as the 9P movement itself, is 2mm thick.
 The watch is reported to have been manufactured in the 1970s, which seems consistent with other examples auctioned before.

 1956 Omega Seamaster XVI

 This replica Omega Seamaster reference 2850SC was produced in 1956 for the 16th Olympiad, which took place in Melbourne, Australia.
 It features the automatic caliber 471 with a full rotor, which is pretty cool for a fancy gold dres’ watch.
 At 34mm, it’s also a great option for men and women (you could even share with someone).
 Thinking of summer travels, this watch would be right at home on the Italian Riviera.
 Where will you take it?
 The full listing is right here.